 Phase 5: Refactor with Spec as Safety Net

 With passing tests, the developer restructures code for readability or reuse.
 Together, the spec and test suite prevent behavioral regression.
-If tests stay green after refactoring, behavioral parity with the spec is preserved.
+If tests stay green after refactoring, behavior stays in parity with the spec.

 This cycle repeats for each new behavior added to the implementation.
-Each cycle adds one behavior; the algorithm handles edge cases only when explicitly specified by failing tests.
+Edge cases enter the implementation only when a failing test specifies them.

 The VSDD Pipeline: Adversarial Verification for Critical Systems